willdickson/haltere-forces/README.md

-# haltere-forces: a library for calculated the forces on a fly's haltere's
+## haltere-forces: a library for calculating the forces on a fly's haltere's

 (in progress)